 Mpho Maje completed her Bachelor of Science in Mechanical Engineering at the University of Cape Town after which she completed her Master of Science in Engineering at WITS University.
 Mpho has over 10 years of experience working in the Refinery industry as a Plant Engineer for the Utilities section which mainly produces steam for different processes.
 Mpho Maje’s experience with boilers has led to her pursuing a Doctor of Philosophy degree in Mechanical Engineering at Stellenbosch University under the supervision of Prof T. Becker.
 She is primarily interested in the characterisation of creep damage of service exposed thermal power plant steel using small punch testing in combination with digital image correlation and scanning electron microscopy.

 I matriculated from Stellenberg High School in 2015.
 I decided to pursue a bachelor’s degree in Mechanical Engineering at Stellenbosch University, starting in 2016 and graduating in 2019.
 I began my master’s degree in Mechanical Engineering in 2020 under the supervision of Prof Thorsten Becker and Dr Johan van der Merwe (Institute for Biomedical Engineering).
 My research project merges the fields of Biomedical Engineering and Materials Engineering.
 The aim of my research is to use additive manufacturing of the Ti-6Al-4V alloy to create lattice structures that mimic the anisotropic stiffness of human bone.
-My research will include numerical modeling in the form of FEA (finite element analysis) and mechanical testing of the lattice structures.

 I was born in Mpumalanga and moved to the Western Cape in 2011.
 I matriculated in 2014, after which I completed a bachelor’s degree in engineering at Stellenbosch University.
 In 2019 I enrolled as a postgraduate student under Prof Nawaz Mahomed.
 The aim of my research project is to determine the effect of corrosion on the collapse pressure of a submarine pressure hull with special focus on corrosion rate determination through electrochemical techniques, Finite Element Analysis of the hull structure and material integrity analysis through non-destructive testing.